ebellocchia/telegram_crypto_price_bot/README.md

 ## Introduction

-Telegram bot for displaying cryptocurrencies prices and charts based on *pyrogram* and *matplotlib* libraries.\
+Telegram bot for displaying cryptocurrencies prices and charts based on *pyrotgfork* (a maintained fork of the *pyrogram* library) and *matplotlib* libraries.\
 Data is retrieved using CoinGecko APIs.\
 It is possible to show coin information either on demand (by manually calling a command) or periodically using background tasks.\
 A single bot instance can be used with multiple coins and in multiple groups.\